Always be Two Steps Ahead of Your Enemy: Introduction

-In this work we try to minimize the adversary's lateness with respect to the overlay's topology and present an overlay maintenance algorithm that handles a $(2,\mathcal{O}(\log n))$-late adversary.
-Our approach uses several structural properties of the overlay as well as a careful analysis of non-independent events to ensure the fast reconfiguration of the network.

-In the real world, an adversary with similar properties could, e.g., be an agency eavesdropping at Internet exchange points.
-They can see \emph{who} communicates based on the involved IP-addresses but they are either unable to decrypt the messages or take a long time to decrypt them.
+To overcome above mentioned restriction, we propose a trade-off in the form of a $(a,b)$-late omniscient adversary that has an almost up-to-date information about the network topology, but is more outdated with regard to all other aspects.
+In particular, it has full knowledge of the topology after $a$ rounds and complete knowledge of messages, internal states, etc. after $b$ rounds.
+In the real world, an adversary with similar properties could, e.g., be an agency eavesdropping on an Internet exchange points.
+They can see \emph{who} communicates based on the involved IP-addresses but are unable to decrypt the messages (or take longer to decrypt them).